MicrosoftDocs/appcenter-docs/docs/sdk/push/unity-ios.md

 ## Prerequisite - Enable Apple Push Notifications service (APNs) for your app

-Configure Apple Push Notifications service (APNs) for your app from your Apple developer account and App Center portal before adding App Center Push to your app.
+Configure Apple Push Notifications service (APNs) for your app from your Apple developer account and the App Center portal before adding App Center Push to your app.

 ### Enable push notifications on your application

 [!include[](ios-apns-setup.md)]

-For more information, refer to the [Apple documentation](http://help.apple.com/xcode/mac/current/#/dev11b059073).
+For more information, see to the [Apple documentation](http://help.apple.com/xcode/mac/current/#/dev11b059073).

 ## Add App Center Push to your app

-Please follow instructions in the [Unity Get started](~/sdk/getting-started/unity.md) section if you haven't set up the SDK in your application yet.
+If you haven't set up the SDK in your application already, see instructions in the [Unity Get started](~/sdk/getting-started/unity.md) section of the docs.

 ### Enable App Center Push